Marty Wilde (politician): Political career

 In January 2018, Wilde filed his candidacy for the Oregon House of Representatives seat representing District 11 to replace incumbent Representative Phil Barnhart, who chose to retire after serving in the role for 17 years.
 In the election the following year, he defeated Kimberly Koops in the Democratic primary and later defeated Republican Mark Herbert in the general election, securing 57% of the vote.
 Wilde attributed his long career of public service as a deciding factor in the race.

 Wilde's legislative goals include advocating for public schools, a clean environment, a fair tax system, education, healthcare, and housing.
 Believing healthcare to be a universal right, he supports universal coverage and expansion of the Oregon Health Plan.
 He plans to work across party lines with House Republicans to see how the business community could work with tax reform and to ensure that the Oregon tax rate is competitive nationwide to attract and keep businesses from moving or going out of business.

 Since his election, Wilde has served on the Advisory Commission On Transparency, the House Committees on Energy and the Environment, and the Committee on Veterans and Emergency Preparedness.

 Personal life

 Wilde lives in Eugene with his wife Monique, daughter Bella, and son Griffin.
+His sister, Rose Wilde, was first elected as Director of Lane Education Service District in 2013, a position she retains as of 2025.